 Some students may need to leave school for a period of time.
-Currently, students are eligible to incorporate a break of up to six months into their schedule.
-However, they must be scheduled to take a course after the leave to avoid being considered dormant and being withdrawn from the University.
-If a student wishes to take a leave of absence, they may begin the process by contacting their assigned academic advisor or emailing the general email@example.com account.
+If a student wishes to take a leave of absence may begin the process by contacting the assigned academic advisor or the general firstname.lastname@example.org account.

 Students who need to withdraw from a course or program should always make an official contact via email with their assigned Academic Advisor.